Center-for-Atmospheric-Research-ATMOS/PROPHESY/README.md

 # Dependence

 - Interpolations
-- utilsFun
+- utilsFun (not anymore)
-- TODO: add the rest of the deps
+- TODO: add the rest of the deps (in Project.toml files)

+# Users may store their own personal commands in `~/.julia/config/startup.jl`.